 Cleaning up after an accident

 Oops—you knocked a glass of wine off the table and you want to minimize the trouble for the staff.
 While this is understandable, the last thing the staff wants is for you to pick up bits of glass.
-An apology is enough, then let them take care of it.
-Here are 13 things servers won’t eat at their own restaurants.
+They’re the ones with the mop and vacuum and will be able to clean it up much more thoroughly and efficiently.